juchain/go-juchain/README.md

-JuChain is a global-scale blockchain operating system.
+JuChain is a global-scale & DApp governing blockchain operating system.

+==
+What is DApp Governance.